taringamberini/octopress-static-comments/README.md

 ## Quick Start (or "what are all these files for?")

-1. Put the `static_comments.rb` file in the `_plugins` directory of your Jekyll site.
+1. Move the `plugins`, `sass` and `source` folders into your octopress directory.
+For pure Jekyll, find out where to put the files first :)

-1. Edit the variables at the top of `commentsubmit.php`, and then place it somewhere suitable in your site.
+1. include the comments section somewhere in your site template (`{% include custom/comments.html %}`).

-1. Modify `comment_received.html` to your liking (add a YAML front-matter to render it in your site's style, for instance) and then place it alongside `commentsubmit.php`.

-1. Using `comment_template.html` as a base, add the appropriate code to your blog post template.
-Remember to provide an appropriate URL to `commentsubmit.php`.

-1. Create a `_comments` directory somewhere in your Jekyll site, and populate it with YAML comments (as produced by `commentsubmit.php`, or otherwise).
+1. Create a `_comments` directory in your `source` directory, and populate it with YAML comments.

 1. Enjoy a wonderful, spam-free, static-commenting Nirvana.

+If you receive a comment email:

+1. Copy the mail’s content to a file in `source/_comments`.

+1. Replace the `=` in each key value pair with `: `.

+1. Add a `date: YYYY-MM-DD HH:MM` line according to the email data.

+1. (optional) Remove the `submit: submit` line.

+1. Rebuild and -upload your site.

 ## Technical details